 By: Patrick Hyland, Ph.D., Consulting Services Lead and Anthony Caputo, Consultant

 Creating a work environment that can accommodate the unique needs of a diverse employee population requires a deep understanding of how people think about their jobs.
 Research by Amy Wrzesniewski and her colleagues (1997) shows that people have different perspectives about the meaning of work.
 Some see their job as just a job—something they do in exchange for money.
-Others see their job as their calling or vocation and others see their job as a stepping stone in their career.
+Some people see their job as their calling or vocation and others see their job as a stepping stone in their career.
 If you’re concerned that some of your workforce aren’t performing to the best of their ability, you might want to look at how to detect employees thinking about quitting to see if any of your workforce are unhappy with their job.
 However, employees using the job as just a stepping stone may not be giving their all to the job, so it is important to work out why performance may not be as strong.
 It is also important to be vigilant when it comes to the areas of operations management that stay the same regardless of the nature of your workforce, for example by using timesheet software by Deputy.

 Based on Wrzesniewski’s research, we recently developed a self-report diagnostic question to evaluate the way employees think about their current job.
 We then administered this question, along with other employee engagement and organizational effectiveness items, to a cross-company sample of over 1,700 employees working in small, medium, and large organizations.
 Three key findings emerged: